 I think mine and everyone’s favorite temple has to be Bayon.
 The giant faces of Bayon/ Jayavarnam VII with their gentle smiles are definitely enigmatic and lifted my spirits in the hot burning sun.

 So much so that I decided to pose to show off my dress at Bayon, Angkor Thom

-Humans trying really hard to protect the structures they build by putting some weight lifting devices.
+Humans trying really hard to protect the structures they built by putting some weight lifting devices.

-Getting intimated by the fact that the tree branches are actually holding some portions of the monuments from collapsing.
+Getting intimidated by the fact that the tree branches are actually holding some portions of the monuments from collapsing.
 Angkor Wat can get surprisingly amazing.